apalkowski/vaxcollapse/README.md

 FDEDDSEPV
 ```

-and a corresponding CDS FASTA file:
+and a corresponding CDSs FASTA file:

 ```fasta
 >sequence_1